 Finance Schools in Oregon

 This page provides information for those interested in earning a master’s degree in finance in Oregon.
 Universities in Oregon offer a range of finance programs, from Master of Science in Finance (MSF) degrees to Master of Business Administration (MBA) degrees with finance concentrations.
-Some programs are designed for students just finishing undergraduate studies, while other programs are aimed toward working professionals who may prefer an online degree option.
-Those with finance degrees may find career opportunities in Oregon’’s financial institutions or in the many companies headquartered in the state.
+Some programs are designed for students just finishing undergraduate studies, while other programs are aimed at working professionals who may prefer an online degree option.
+Those with finance degrees may find career opportunities in Oregon’s financial institutions or in the many companies headquartered in the state.
 The following information will provide details about different types of master’s in finance and possible career opportunities for graduates in Oregon.

 Finance Program Stats

 - There are 8 four-year not-for-profit colleges and universities with finance degree programs in Oregon.1

 - 5 schools offer a master’s or advanced degree in finance.1